linuxdeepin/deepin-manual/manual/deepin-screen-recorder/en_US/index.md

 ### Select Recording Area

-After running Deepin Screen Recorder, you can select the recording area, namely fullscreenm, automatically identifying window and customizing window.
+After running Deepin Screen Recorder, you can select the recording area, namely fullscreen, automatically identifying window and customizing window.

--Fullscreenm and automatically identifying window: When selecting a recording area,window on desktop can be automatically identified following the movement of your mouse, then click to select the cunrrent window for recording.
+- Fullscreen and automatically identifying window: When selecting a recording area,window on desktop can be automatically identified following the movement of your mouse, then click to select the cunrrent window for recording.
 Since, desktop is also a window, when the mouse pointer is on the desktop, it will be identified as fullscreen recording.

--Customizing window: When selecting a recording area, you can use the mouse to select any area and then adjust the rectangle box location and size, finally click to select the current window for recording.
+- Customizing window: When selecting a recording area, you can use the mouse to select any area and then adjust the rectangle box location and size, finally click to select the current window for recording.

 ![1|select](jpg/select.jpg)